 Users can protect their Keeper vault with FIDO Universal 2nd Factor (U2F) compatible hardware security keys, including YubiKey and Google Titan keys, which provide secure and easy two-factor authentication (2FA).

 Enable 2FA and click Edit Two Factor to activate a standard 2FA method.
 This will be used as a backup method when your Security Key is not supported or not available.
 Google Auth or TOTP should be used a backup method rather than SMS, otherwise you will receive an SMS code every time you login with the Security Key.
-Keeper recommends using a TOTP (Google Auth or equivalent) generator for two-factor authentication to eliminate the possibility of SIM takeover attacks.
+Keeper recommends using a TOTP (Google Authenticator or equivalent) generator for two-factor authentication to eliminate the possibility of SIM takeover attacks.

 Follow the on-screen prompts, provide a name for your Security Key and select Register.

 If your Security Key has a button or gold disc (e.g. Yubico), press the button to register.